davidzof/Magneato-3/README.md

-# DWGettingStarted
+# Magneato

-How to start the DWGettingStarted application
+How to start the Magneato application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/DWGettingStarted-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/Magneato-3.0-SNAPSHOT.jar server config.yml` - with a Java 8 JVM
 1. To check that your application is running enter url `http://localhost:8080`

 Health Check